gardrek/logic/design.md

 ### Wires, Terminals, and Connection

 Input terminals on a component are numbered from top to bottom, starting with `0`.
 The output terminals are numbered in the same fashion.
 Additionally, each terminal can have an identifying label.
 No two terminals on a component can have the same label.
+[REMARK: would having a separate namespace for input and output be easier to implement?
+Would it make more sense?]

 Components are connected to each other using wires.
 A directional wire can connect from a single output terminal to any number of input terminals, including those on the same component.
 Wires carry a value from output terminals to input terminals.
 That is, whatever the output terminal's value is, all connected input terminals will have the same value.